 If you’re starting a business, you may be considering angel investors as a source of funding.
-An angel investor is an individuals who invest their own money in early-stage businesses.
-Unlike venture capitalists, angel investing is usually not affiliated with an investment firm.
-Instead, most angel investors are individuals who are looking to invest their own money in a startup business that they believe in.
+Angel investors are wealthy individuals or institutions that invest money in early-stage businesses.
+Most angel investors are individuals who are looking to invest their own money in a startup business that they believe in.

-While most experienced angel investors can be incredible assets to your business, it’s important to understand both the pros and cons of seeking funding from them.
+While most angel investors have entrepreneurial experience and can be incredible assets to your business, it’s important to understand both the pros and cons of seeking funding from them.

 Angel investors can be a great source of funding for a new business venture.
 Let’s take a look at some of the advantages of these investors: